mrtheduts/powderpunk_mmo/logs/dev_ideas.md

 # Dev Ideas record

+## 2020-08-21
+### Design Ideas
+- Standalone client cancelled.
+Only telnet remains for text (check integration with telegram bots to use it);

+### Implementation Ideas
+- Godot for developing graphical client;
+- Lock for every entity in the world - each player is a thread;
+- NPCs of an area controlled in rounds - maybe set a roundrobin scheme of priority;
+- If every NPC is thread, SO scheduling scheme will be used?
+No need to implement it, then;

 ## 2020-06-13
 ### Design Ideas
-- Crafting fun as FFXIV;
+- Crafting as fun as FFXIV;
 - Item quality;
-- Gambits;
+- Gambits - increase size/diversity with experience/witnessed situations;
 - Companions (with gambits);

 ## 2020-05-04
 ### Design Ideas
-- Try to maintain telnet, client and graphical client in one application.
+- Try to assemble telnet, client and graphical client in one server application.

 ## 2020-05-03
 ### Design Ideas